petertwigg/petertwigg.github.io/testimonials.md

 ## Testimonials from clients who have worked with Peter Twigg

 > Highly recommended.
 Whether you are new to meditative practices or not.
-You will amazing experiences and your life will be richer for it.
+You will have amazing experiences and your life will be richer for it.
 Do it!
 > <footer>Retiree, Oberon, NSW, Australia</footer>

 > Peter is one of best trained therapists and instructors for meditational techniques, I've known and worked with.